 Ms. Penix tried to reach out to multiple personnel at Apple, including CEO Tim Cook – trying to make him aware of Zomm’s patent and all the orders in the past – but did not receive any response or comment from them.

 On September 9, 2014, Apple announced its first iteration of the Apple Watch (the “Apple Watch Series 1”).
 The product included Bluetooth connectivity to an iPhone and the ability to talk into the device – Two key features of the Wireless Leash Plus.
 The integration of these features into a watch and other wearable technology was an idea presented by Zomm in one if its early meetings with Apple under the Confidentiality Agreement.
 Ms. Penix tried to reach out to the tech giant’s CEO again, to discuss the possibility of both companies working together again but didn’t receive any reply for the same.

 This went on for a while and continued until June 2016, when Apple held a public developer conference where it unveiled additional functionality that it planned to include in watchOS 3, a new operating system for use with the Apple Watch.
 Among the new features in watchOS 3, one was “SOS,” an emergency function that calls an emergency number if a user presses and holds the Apple Watch’s side button for a few seconds.

 This feature was clearly covered in Zomm’s patent, which constituted willful patent infringement.
 It was also a breach of the confidentiality agreement, as the feature was present in Wireless leash plus.

 Finally, in April 2018, Zomm sued Apple alleging willful patent infringement, breach of the confidentiality agreement and unfair competition.
-This case was transferred to Northern district court of California in August 2018 and the case is (was) in trial.
+This case was transferred to the Northern district court of California in August 2018 and the case is (was) in a trial.